fredboudon/lpy-training/README.md

     source activate openalea

-source should be written only on linux and macos.
+Note that 'source' should be written only on linux and macos.

 Install the different packages

     conda install notebook=5.4 matplotlib pandas nbformat git